Torquay-Jan Juc

 With an expected increase in the percentage of older residents and a dominance of large, detached houses, the existing housing stock does not respond to the anticipated smaller households.

-The draft Strategy includes principles for the coastal towns to:
+The Strategy includes principles for the coastal towns to:

 • Maintain the unique township and surrounding landscape character of the shire’s coastal towns from Anglesea to Lorne.